 Provide a click-through to the landing page

-This works especially well when you provide a click-through on your school's official website, such as a button to register, that redirects users to the event landing page in FULL FABRIC; or when you provide a click-through button in a campaign message, which is a powerful call to action in lead nurturing campaigns. 🌟 Just a few innocent suggestions (that you should totally follow)! 😉
+Sounds obvious, but a deceptively effective way to tout an event is simply to forward people to the landing page!
+This works especially well when providing a click-through on your school's official website, such as a button to register, that redirects users to the event landing page in FULL FABRIC; or when you provide a click-through button in a campaign message, which is a powerful call to action in lead nurturing campaigns. 🌟 Just a few innocent suggestions (that you should totally follow)! 😉

 How can I capture event participation?

 The only way for event responders to change their answer, once submitted, is through you, so every once in a while you might hear from users asking you to edit their responses on their behalf. 🙋♂️🙋♀️ Also, attendance must be logged into the system if you want to possess a track record, and this is important not just to measure how well the event did and reflect on what worked and what didn't, but also to maintain engagement through follow-up initiatives (e.g., "We missed you" emails to no-shows, feedback surveys to attendees, etc.).
 There are two ways to capture event participation: manually and by QR scanning, and both are a cakewalk! 🍰

 The first thing you have to do is enter the Stats page, accessible by the homonymous button in the upper right-hand corner.
 From then on the processes vary.